 The general conclusion then is that intrinsic variation in cellular processes results in high levels of phenotypic variation among individual cells, much higher than observed among individuals in multicellular species.
-Such behavior is an unavoidable consequence of the structure of the cellular environment.
 As seductive as it is to attach an adaptive meaning to all things biological, the idea that phenotypic variance is generally promoted by selective processes appears to be a substantial overstatement if not positively misleading.
+The very structure of biology makes the avoidance of phenotypic variation impossible.